melodyhway/Analysis-of-Nonprofit-Donations/README.md

 Find the SQL queries to answer specific questions [here](https://github.com/melodyhway/Donations-Analysis-using-SQL/blob/8f98b82866f7878f72b89d0c21ab47cf334d4a83/SQLqueries.md)

 # Overview of Findings
-This dataset on the donations made during June 2024 to June 2025 found that a total of $6,830,130.33 were donated to the organization.
-The top performing months occured during May 2025, June 2024, and December 2024.
-A large portion of the donations were made by Foundation donors indicating possible partnerships with these foundations that could further increase donation efforts.
+This dataset on the donations made during June 2024 to June 2025 found that a total of $6,830,130.33 was donated to the organization.
+The top performing months occured during May 2025, June 2024, June 2025, and December 2024.
+A large portion of the donations were made by Foundation donors indicating possible partnerships that could further increase donation efforts.
 Some events hosted during certain times could also have an impact of the amount of donations.
-Notably, in May the Chef Gala was held increasing funding efforts.
-There was also End Of Year events that also have an impact on the donations made.
+Notably, in May, the Chef Gala was held increasing funding efforts resulting in a peak in donation volume.
 Throughout this project, we will uncover inisghts about donor types, campaigns and events in order to gain a better understanding of the June 2024 - 2025 donation performance.
+We will also learn how donations are allocated towards different departments throghout the organization.

 \{Summary of Findings after being done\}